Review-LensAi/reviewlens/docs/config.md

 temperature = 0.0
 ```

+## Diagrams
+When three or more changed files reference one another, the engine populates `mermaid_diagram` in the `ReviewReport` with a simple Mermaid sequence diagram.
+The Markdown report renders this automatically; no additional configuration is required.

 ## Using in CI
 Supply sensitive values such as API keys via environment variables in your CI system.
 Example GitHub Actions and GitLab CI files live in [`docs/ci/`](ci/).